AlexNPavel/SMSChorinator/README.md

 # SMSChorinator

-A Twilio-based app to send text messages and coordinate chores between roommates/suitemates
+A web app built using polymer.dart.